JAlcocerT/JAlcocerT/content/blog/selfh-media-TOOLS.md

 title: "How to make a Media Home Server with OSS"
 date: 2023-11-29
 draft: false
-description: 'Using the OrangePi as Media Server with Jellyfin'
+description: 'Using the OrangePi as Media Server with Jellyfin.
+With a look to the -arr stack.'
 url: 'media-server-with-open-source'
 ---